woocart/localizations/UK/products-jewelry.md

 Inspired by nature, the Blossom collection includes this stunning sterling silver and rose gold ring shaped in the form of a flowers delicate petals.
 The Blossom Ring is graciously adorned with a real one point diamond and is available in sizes K-S.
 Hot Diamonds are beautifully crafted from Sterling Silver and are always adorned with at least one real diamond.
 The perfect accessory to any outfit.
-All jewelry will come beautifully packaged in branded gift box and bag.
+All jewellery will come beautifully packaged in branded gift box and bag.

 - Colour: Rose Gold, Silver
 - Collection: Blossom
 - Theme: Anniversary, Birthday, Christmas, Mother’s Day
-- Jewelry Type: Rings
+- Jewellery Type: Rings
 - Material: Diamond, Rhodium Plated, Rose Gold Plated, Silver

 Variants: different sizes (K,L,M,N,O,P,Q,R,S)